PSHE

 Implementation:

 Our intent is implemented through PSHE lessons, but also across the wider curriculum and school society.
-As a school, we enrolled on the Early Adopter register for the new Statutory Guidance in September 2020.
-As part of this, we audited the expectations of the new statutory guidance and used the People in the Know (PinK) curriculum programme written by Gloucestershire Healthy Living and Learning (GHLL) to ensure that our curriculum met statutory requirements, and to highlight where we extended our children’s learning beyond the curriculum.
-The PinK Curriculum planning tool was created by GHLL to help and support schools to plan and support their curriculum.
-It is very flexible and can be used in a variety of different ways.
+We have written our own PSHE spiral curriculum which is progressive and cyclical.
+When writing, we audited the expectations of the statutory guidance and used the curriculum programme written by Gloucestershire Healthy Living and Learning (GHLL) to ensure that our curriculum met statutory requirements, and to highlight where we extended our children’s learning beyond the curriculum.

 To ensure that PSHE lessons are inclusive, all teachers at The Rissington School will anticipate the barriers that may arise during activities, lessons or a series of lessons for pupils with particular SEN and/or disabilities.
 When planning, teachers will consider ways of minimising or reducing barriers so that all pupils can fully take part and learn.
 In some activities, pupils with SEN and/or disabilities will be able to take part in the same way as their peers.
 In others, some modifications or adjustments will be made to include everyone.
 In other activities, provision will be a ‘parallel’ activity for pupils with SEN and/or disabilities, so that they can work towards the same lesson objectives as their peers, but in a different way.

 All children have access to additional enrichment opportunities, which expand on the aims currently set out in the National Curriculum and Statutory Guidance.
-These include external visits and visitors, school council, kindness ambassadors and play leaders.
+These include external visits and visitors, school council, arts ambassadors and play leaders.
 We also have a strong emphasis on wellbeing at The Rissington School, as we identified a growing number of children attending school with mental wellbeing concerns and increasingly complex home lives.
 Due to this, and the growing national focus on young people’s mental health, we felt we needed to equip them with the skills to cope with this.
-We have now developed a wellbeing curriculum which runs through the whole school; every class gets additional curriculum time focused on wellbeing, with a specialist teacher.
-For children who we identify as needing additional, more specialist support, we provide further small group or individual guidance with our specialist teacher.
+For children who we identify as needing additional, more specialist support, we provide further small group or individual guidance with our pastoral team.

 Impact: